Azure Functions Premium plan

 When creating or scaling your plan, you can choose between three instance sizes.
 You will be billed for the total number of cores and memory provisioned, per second that each instance is allocated to you.
 Your app can automatically scale out to multiple instances as needed.

-Running on a machine with more memory does not always mean that your function app will use all available memory.
+Running on a machine with more memory doesn't always mean that your function app uses all available memory.

 languageWorkers:node:arguments with a value of